 Once trained and experienced, some teachers look for positions overseas.
 Many countries expect a teacher to have qualifications gained in that country, but sometimes there are reciprocal agreements.
-A lot of teachers go on exchange programmes to other parts of the world, such as the USA and Australia, and some undertake voluntary work in developing countries through organisations such as Voluntary Service Overseas (VSO).
+Some teachers go on exchange programmes to other parts of the world, such as the USA.
+Others undertake voluntary work in developing countries through organisations such as Voluntary Service Overseas (VSO).

 Look for job vacancies at:

-Many local authorities (LAs) operate a 'pool' system for recruitment, in which applications from NQTs are dealt with centrally rather than schools advertising vacancies individually.
-Others operate a database whereby potential candidates' details are forwarded to schools wishing to recruit NQTs.
+Many LAs operate a 'pool' system for recruitment, in which applications from early career teachers (ECTs) are dealt with centrally rather than schools advertising vacancies individually.
+Others operate a database/registration scheme whereby potential candidates' details are forwarded to schools wishing to recruit ECTs.

 In-service training is available and teachers are encouraged to pursue continuing professional development (CPD) relevant to their own responsibilities and the development needs of the school.
 Training takes place in-house on teacher training days or at regional training centres run by local authorities.

-Some teachers study on a part-time basis for higher qualifications related to their specialist subject or they take a Masters degree in education or business administration (MBA), depending on their career aims.
-Search for postgraduate courses.
+Some teachers may study on a part-time basis for higher qualifications related to their specialist subject, or take a Masters degree in business administration (MBA) or a Masters in education, depending on their career aims.

 Professional qualifications for school managers are also available.

 Career progression may be through a specialist curriculum or pastoral role, or by moving into management.
 Geographical mobility can improve prospects.
-Teachers may become coordinators of their specialist subject or a cross-curricular area, such as special needs.
+Teachers may become coordinators of their specialist subject (e.g. literacy, languages, science or numeracy) or a cross-curricular area, such as special needs.

-Classroom expertise is recognised by the status of Advanced Skills Teacher (AST) and the Excellent Teacher Scheme (ETS) in England and Wales.
-ASTs share their knowledge and expertise with colleagues in other schools in the local authority.
+Classroom expertise is recognised by the status of Leading Practitioner (LP) in England and Wales.
+You'll still work in the classroom but will have extra responsibilities.
+LPs share their knowledge and expertise with colleagues to model and lead the improvement of teaching skills.